Woyken/Mocked-Fitbit-SDK-Interfaces/README.md

 # Known issues

-* I couldn't find a way to export document as default export from ambient module.
+* Modules such as "document" need to be imported with word "as".
+    ```typescript
+    import * as document from "document";
+    ```
+    Although, this works fine with Fitbit studio.
+So no changes are required.